niccokunzmann/somarosa.co.uk/content/1-1container.md

 Held Container tailored to where you're at on your journey, setting the pace that's right for your nervous system as healing can only unfold when the nervous system feels safe.
 I work intuitively to pull in practices that suit where you're at.
 These session outlines are not rigid structures and so are not limited to what's outlined below.

+"Anya crafted a warm and inviting atmosphere and held the space lightly and gently, allowing me to ease into intimacy at my own pace and in my own way"

 ##Reclaiming your Self Love & Self Pleasure
 Tailored practices meeting you within: